devangjhabakh/devangjhabakh.github.io/readinglist.md

 permalink: /reading/
 ---

-Just a public facing reading list for me to be accountable of my habit.
+A list of the books I have recently read, for accountability sake.

 - The Billionaire Raj, James Crabtree
 - The Hard Thing About Hard Things, Ben Horowitz